AndreySemechkov/tools/README.md

 Need an AI assistant in your workflow?
 Check out the `openai` directory:

-- `chat.py`: Python script for integrating OpenAI's GPT-3 API into your automation.
+- `chat.py`: Interactive CLI for interacting with OpenAI models with customizable response formats and AI personalities.
-- `translate.py`: Python script for language translation using OpenAI's language models.
+- `translate.py`: CLI tool for translating audio files to text using OpenAI's Whisper API.
+Supports automatic format conversion and handles multiple audio formats.

 ## License 📄